soul4rent/GameAndEbookDealsBot/README.md

 be sure to check your python versions.
 You might need to use pip3 if it initially doesn't work.

-3) You need to get bot tokens from Discord.
+3) You need to get bot tokens from Reddit and Discord.

 # Licenses